pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 Required:

 - `idp_entity_id` (String) A string that specifies the entity ID URI that is checked against the `issuerId` tag in the incoming response.
-- `idp_verification_certificate_ids` (Set of String) An unordered list that specifies the identity provider's certificate IDs used to verify the signature on the signed assertion from the identity provider.
-Signing is done with a private key and verified with a public key.
-Items must be valid PingOne resource IDs.
+- `idp_verification` (Attributes) A single object that specifies settings for SAML IdP verification, including the list of IdP certificates used to verify the signature on the signed assertion of the identity provider. (see [below for nested schema](#nestedatt--saml--idp_verification))
 - `sp_entity_id` (String) A string that specifies the service provider's entity ID, used to look up the application.
 - `sso_binding` (String) A string that specifies the binding for the authentication request.
 Options are `HTTP_POST`, `HTTP_REDIRECT`.
 - `sso_endpoint` (String) A string that specifies the SSO endpoint for the authentication request.
 This value must be a URL that uses http or https.